Mentoring & Advising Program

 Each group will have a 4th year Student Leader to assure leadership in the discussion.
 The 4th year student communicate with the group about meeting date and time, the the topic of the meeting, and submitting a write-up of the meeting to the Program Director.
 The 4th year will facilitate the group discussion.

 The program includes a password-protected Web site, printed student manuals, school-sponsored workshops, and advisors.
-In order to access the program, students must have an access code and register on the site; if you do not already have an access code, please contact Shelley Engle in the Office of Education and Student Affairs at 503 494-5708.
+In order to access the program, students must have an access code and register on the site.
+The student may request an access code directly from CIM.